 A: You are picking up your running bib, timing chip and event T-shirt.
 Please bring photo ID and/or your registration confirmation to pick up your run packet and number.

-A: Results will be posted in the park as they become available.
+A: Results will be available at the results tent in the post-race area as they become available.
 Full results will be available the afternoon of the run on this site here.

-The awards ceremony for the Half-Marathon and 5k will take place on stage in the park (near the finish area) at 10:30am.
+The awards ceremony for the Half-Marathon and 5k will take place on stage in the post-race area at 10:30am.
 Awards will be presented for the Half-Marathon overall winners.

 The Half-Marathon is accurately measured by certified measurers and is sanctioned by BC Athletics.
 The run is also a sanctioned member of AIMS (Association of International Marathons and Distance Races).